mrwonko/fo2re/file_reverseengineering.md

 BVH File Parsing
 ================

 	BvhLoadingRelated1
 	Return bvh filename in EDI (char*) and 0x109 in ESI (=?)

 	Store 3rd int from track_bvh.gen in EBP+8
 	Call 6035CE (bvhParseRelated1) with ((3rd int) << 5) parameter
 		""" safe_malloc, it appears. """
 		the first thing that does is call another function 6035A2 (bvhParseRelated2) with its its as one parameter (and *(0x6A30BC) as the other))
 		The memory is 0 in my case, the parameter 0x13D60.
 			""" Heap allocation with alternative in case of failure """ Since 0x13D60 is not above -0x20 (?!?), another function 603526 (bvhParseRelated3) is called with the (3rd int) << 5 parameter.
 				""" Safe heap allocation (using SE Handler) of size = Argument, result in EAX (or 0), init as 0xBAADF00D """ (
 				this pushes the arguments 0x0C and 0x658E78 and calls 606108 (bvhParseRelated4)
-				at this point I've had enough and continue
-			Looking at the stack, some SE (Structured Exception) Handler got setup and the level string got pushed, amongst others round ESI to next hexnumber ending in 0 (i.e. multiple of 4) Then space on the heap is allocated via ntdll.RtlAllocateHeap.
+					at this point I've had enough and continue Looking at the stack, some SE (Structured Exception) Handler got setup and the level string got pushed, amongst others round ESI to next hexnumber ending in 0 (i.e. multiple of 4) Then space on the heap is allocated via ntdll.RtlAllocateHeap.
 Size = ESI = 0x13D60 (4-byte-aligned) Some other function 606143 (bvhParseRelated5) is called.
 					It apparently undoes the SE Handler installing from bvhParseRelated4 )
-That functions